krestfield/docs/certdog/create_local_certificate_issuer.md

 * **Path Length Constraint**: Set the path length constraint (that will appear in the *Basic Constraints* extension).

   Note that this option is not available if *External CA* was selected above, since the issuing CA will determine this value when it issues the certificate

+* **Sequential Serial Numbers**: If left unchecked, serial numbers are generated randomly and are ensured of uniqueness.
+They will not be predictable.
+If checked, serial numbers will be incremented by one for each certificate issued from this CA and are thus predictable.
+In this case the starting serial number will be randomly generated

 <br>